-In Virginia, a culinary arts major is more popular with women than with men.
+In Virginia, a mechanic and repair technologies major is more popular with men than with women.

-The racial distribution of culinary arts majors in Virginia is as follows:
+The racial distribution of mechanic and repair technologies majors in Virginia is as follows:

 - Non-Resident Alien: 0.2%

 Jobs for Mechanic & Repair Technologies Grads in Virginia